mmomrk/mrge/README.md

 - Requires no prior information about source statistics and distribution
 - Generates output starting at the first non-trivial event (zero latency)
 - Entropy of the output is equal (*not strictly all of the time, but it jumps to the floor of input entropy when ready*) to the entropy of the input
-- Preserves "fractional" bits: will generate output of 15 bits for 10 events with 1.5 bit entropy
+- Preserves "fractional" bits: will generate output of 15 bits for 10 events with 1.5 bit entropy, theoretically.
+IRL getting 10 inputs of exactly 1.5 bit each is very unlikely
 - Increases (*or decreases*) output bits per event when gathers more information about entropy source